typings/typings/README.md

 Options: [--browser] [--out] [--source]
 ```

-Bundle the current projects typings into an ambient module.
+Bundle the current project types into an single ambient module.

 ## FAQ

 ### Why?

-* Typings uses external modules, not ambient modules (E.g. no `declare module "x"` in dependencies)
+* Typings makes external modules, not ambient modules, first class (E.g. no `declare module "x"` in dependencies)
   * A lot of ambient module declarations suffer from exposing implementation details incorrectly
-  * External module declarations are emitted by TypeScript already, and use with `moduleResolution`
+  * External module declarations are emitted by TypeScript already, and used with the `moduleResolution` option
-  * You can immediately contribute back to the author!
+  * You can immediately contribute typings back to the author!
-* Typings should cleanly represent the module structure
+* Typings cleanly represents the module structure
-  * For example, supporting the `browser` field (Webpack, Browserify, etc.) can produce different types at runtime
+  * Supporting the `browser` field (used by Webpack, Browserify, etc.) can produce different types
-  * What about type definitions for every file?
+  * Need type definitions for each file?
+Done.
 Some modules promote requiring into the dependencies for "add-ons"
 * TypeScript modules should be publish-able to any package manager
   * Ambient modules can not be published to a package manager
-  * Publishing ambient modules to a package manager can cripple your users who have duplicate declarations
+  * Publishing ambient modules to a package manager cripples your users that run into duplicate identifiers
 * Typings are decentralized
-  * Anyone can write and install their own type definition without friction
+  * Write and install your own type definitions without friction
-  * The author of a type definition can maintain their type definition in isolation (issue, PRs, etc) from other typings
+  * Author can maintain type definitions in isolation from other typings (using separate GitHub repos, for example)

 ### Configuration

 Typings supports configuration using [`rc`](https://github.com/dominictarr/rc).
-The configuration can come from CLI arguments, environment variables prefixed with `typings_` or a `.typingsrc` file.
+The config options can be set using CLI arguments, environment variables prefixed with `typings_` or a `.typingsrc` file.

 * **proxy** A HTTP(s) proxy URI for outgoing requests
 * **rejectUnauthorized** Reject invalid SSL certificates (default: `true`)